The Little Princess

 The copy of the original statue is placed next to the River Danube on the tram handrail.

-László was inspired by one of his daughter.
+László was inspired by one of his daughters.
 From his first marriage, the eldest daughter - called Évi - often played in princess costumes with a newspaper crown on her head.

 The original statue can be found in Tapolca city which was the home-town of the sculptor.